 What is Eye Movement Desensitization & Reprocessing (EMDR)?

-As a specialized form of trauma therapy, EMDR is an evidence-based approach that helps individuals, struggling with PTSD, Complex PTSD (C-PTSD), and anxiety.
-EMDR works by mimicking the natural process of REM sleep to help your brain reprocess distressing trauma memories.
+A specialized form of trauma therapy; EMDR is an evidence-based approach that helps individuals, struggling with PTSD, Complex PTSD (C-PTSD), and anxiety.
+EMDR works by mimicking the natural process of REM sleep to help your brain reprocess distressing memories.
 This process allows you to make new, positive connections, fundamentally reducing the emotional distress and painful symptoms associated with the past.
-If you are seeking EMDR therapy in Raleigh, NC, or via telehealth across North Carolina, this modality can help you move toward lasting healing and emotional peace.
+This modality can help you move toward lasting healing and emotional peace.

 How does EMDR work?